CSpanias/cspanias.github.io/_posts/2023-10-20-Marketplace Write Up.md

 4. Now, create a second file resembling the `--checkpoint=1` argument, which defines the point that the checkpoint is reached:

     ```bash
-    touch /.--checkpoint=1
+    touch ./--checkpoint=1
-    # or
-    echo "" > --checkpoint=1
     ```

-5. Finally, create another file resembling the `--checkpoint-action=exec=` argument, which defines what `ACTION` will be executed when the checkpoint is reached, pointing to where our payload `shell.ph`:
+5. Finally, create another file resembling the `--checkpoint-action=exec=` argument, which defines what `ACTION` will be executed when the checkpoint is reached, pointing to our `shell.ph` script:

     ```bash
     touch ./--checkpoint-action=exec=sh shell.sh
-    # or
-    echo "" > "--checkpoint-action=exec=sh shell.sh"
     ```

 6. Modify permissions to make the files executable: